synfinatic/aws-sso-cli/docs/commands.md

 Login via AWS IAM Identity Center (AWS SSO) and retrieve a security token used to fetch IAM Role credentials.

+As part of the login process, `aws-sso` will fetch a list of AWS Accounts and compare that to the cached list.
+If the AWS Accounts changes, it will force a [cache refresh](#cache) of the list of AWS Accounts and Roles.

+Flags:

+ * `--no-config-check` -- Disable automatic `~/.aws/config` updates if the cache is refreshed
+ * `--threads <count>` -- Override the number of threads used to refresh the list of AWS SSO Roles

 ---